The HPV virus

 About the vaccine

 One of the newest vaccines to be added to the Australian vaccination schedule is called Gardasil 9.
-It is produced here in Merck, Sharpe and Dohme Australia Pty Ltd. The national program to vaccinate girls against HPV began on 2 April in South Australia, with other states and territories to follow.
+It is distributed here by Merck, Sharpe and Dohme Australia Pty Ltd, and made overseas.
+The national program to vaccinate girls against HPV began on 2 April in South Australia, with other states and territories to follow.
 This campaign will cost $537 million over the next five years – the cost of the vaccine alone being $437 million.

 Initially, the vaccine was ‘offered’ to girls aged 12-13 years with a catch-up programme for those aged 13-18 years and others aged up to 26.
 It is planned to eventually include infants in this vaccination programme once the catch-up has been completed, with Gardasil 9 being added to the Australian Childhood Immunisation Schedule for both boys and girls.